cs1302uga/cs1302-tutorials/packages.md

    When you're first starting out in a Unix environment, you might feel lost at times.
-Remember, it's always important to know your present working directory (pwd) as that is the location where the commands you enter will be ran.
+Remember, it's always important to know your present working directory (pwd) as that is the location where the commands you enter will be run.
 In the command above, our pwd is `cs1302-packages`.
 Since the `HelloWorld.java` file is not in that directory, we had to specify the relative path `src/HelloWorld.java` to tell the compiler how to find that file relative to the pwd.
 We're telling the compiler "first, go into the `src` directory and then you'll see the file `HelloWorld.java`".